-While there has been no fundamental change to uranium market conditions, there have been developments that suggest a more positive mid- and long-term outlook, including the approval of a new energy policy in Japan that includes nuclear power as an important energy source for the country.
+For the first, second and third quarters of 2016, uranium prices were depressed but there have been developments that suggest a more positive mid- and long-term outlook, including the approval of a new energy policy in Japan that includes nuclear power as an important energy source for the country.
 It is expected to take some time for a significant number of reactors to resume operations in Japan and for the inventory that has built up since 2011 to clear.
-The first of those reactors was restarted August 2015, a second reactor followed on October 16, 2015, a third reactor followed on January 29, 2016 and more are expected to follow in the next six months.
+Three reactors were restarted during the six-month period of August 2015 through January 2016 and more are expected to follow in the next six months.

-Overall, long-term fundamentals remain positive as nuclear growth continues to progress around the world, with approximately 65 new reactors under construction and a recent transaction between Cameco Corp. and the Government of India highlight the demand for uranium outside of known Chinese interests and other traditional markets.
-Demand for the metal combined with the timing, development and execution of new supply projects and the continued performance of existing supply will determine the pace of market recovery, and the timing of exploration of some of the Company projects.
+Overall, long-term fundamentals remain positive as the nuclear power industry continues to grow and progress around the world.
+Approximately 65 new reactors are under construction.
+A recent transaction between Cameco Corp. and the Government of India highlights the demand for uranium outside of known Chinese interests and other traditional markets.
+Demand for the metal combined with the timing, development and execution of new supply projects and the continued performance of existing supply contracts will determine the pace of market recovery, and the timing of exploration of some of the Company projects.